 turns out, the perpetrator is not exactly blessed with an excess of

 femininely appearance characteristics.
-She looks like the offspring of a
+She looks like the offspring of

-bulldog and an ugly fire hydrant.
+a pudgy, bald bulldog and a fire hydrant.

 Whatever radio messages my cop sent out must have been urgent, because by